 and one that uses less ink…um, have I mentioned that I am frugal? (yes, even with computer ink!)

-When you are ready to label the bags, you can put a specific time for it to be opened or you can write the location along your road trip…for me, going the location route seemed to be harder for me to figure out so I went with the time....K.I.S.S - Keep It Simple, Sister!
+When you are ready to label the bags, you can put a specific time for kids to open them or you can write the location along your road trip…for me, going the location route seemed to be harder for me to figure out, so I went with the time….K.I.S.S – Keep It Simple, Sister!

 See, now wasn’t that easy!?!?
 (Hint – the answer is “YES”)

 Also, do you have all the essentials for your road trip?
 Check out my 13 Road Trip Essentials!

 And, now you’ve got the recipe for a fabulous family road trip!